shelovestechy/identity-lab/iam-thinking/access-creep-and-ownership.md

 Old access quietly increases damage potential.

-That is why cleanup is security work, not just housekeeping.
+That is why cleanup is not just housekeeping.

-## My current thinking
+It is part of reducing risk.

+## What I am taking from this

-The more I think about IAM, the more I see that access management is really lifecycle management.
+The more I look at access problems, the more I see that granting access is only one part of the story.

-Granting access is only one moment.

-The bigger picture is:
+The harder part is keeping access connected to reality.

+Does the user still work in that role?
+Does the project still exist?
+Is the temporary cover still ongoing?
+Does the manager still stand behind the need?
+Does the application owner know who has access?

+If nobody checks those questions, access starts to drift.

+Not loudly.

+Quietly.

+One temporary group at a time.

+This is why I find access creep such an interesting problem.

+It shows how technical permissions, human habits, business ownership and audit evidence all meet in the same place.

+The system can show who has access.

+But people still need to understand why that access exists, who owns it and when it should end.